SAP-samples/hana-shine-xsa/README.md

-SHINE for the Cloud Foundry Environment within SAP Cloud Platform (v1.3.11)
+SHINE for the Cloud Foundry Environment within SAP Business Technology Platform(v1.3.11)
 ===============
 SHINE is a Muti-Target Application (MTA) and follows the XS Advanced Programming Model.
 It consists of the following packages: